Hiring Contractors

 Misclassification risks

 Worker misclassification can lead to audits, fines, penalties, and even lawsuits.
 So you want to be certain that you’re compliant with the local laws in any country where you hire contractors.
-What are some key components to consider when determining if your candidate is properly classified as a contractor?
+Let’s look next at some key components to consider when determining if your candidate is properly classified as a contractor.

 The nature of the jobs to be done